The Great Pacifier Debate

 - According to a study reported in Pediatrics, pacifiers may lead to 40% more ear infections (called acute otitis media).
 Though researchers aren't sure why this happens, they suspect it may be due to a change in pressure between the middle ear and upper throat.
 One study showed that "children who stopped using pacifiers regularly after the age of six months had more than a third fewer middle ear infections than children who use them," Rod Moser, PA, PhD, writes in his WebMD blog "All Ears."

 - If a pacifier is introduced too early, there's the risk of nipple confusion for a baby who's just learning to nurse, Shu says.
-If you want to give your baby a pacifier, wait until after her first month before starting.
+If you want to give your baby a pacifier, wait until breastfeeding is well established before starting (usually a few weeks).

 - Parents can mistakenly offer a pacifier when baby really needs nutrition-based sucking, such as on a breast or bottle.

 - Babies who are overzealous suckers may change their tooth alignment or delay speech.
 This especially becomes important when the child becomes a toddler and does not give up the pacifier.
 Sucking a pacifier at this stage can lock the mouth into an unnatural position and cause dental problems later on.
-Additionally, talking around a pacifier may decrease talking.
+Additionally, talking around a pacifier may delay speech development.

 If you decide your baby should have a pacifier, make sure to buy one that states the same age on the label as your child's age.
 Buying pacifiers that are meant for younger infants could pose a choking hazard.
 Lastly, you may want to get a bisphenol A-free plastic pacifier as there have been studies showing that endocrine-disrupting hormones found in some plastics can be harmful to infants.